hbctraining/variant_analysis/lessons/04_sequence_alignment_theory.md

-# Sequence Alignment Theory
+# Sequence Alignment

 ## Learning Objectives

 - Enumerate difficulties with alignment
+- Describe the advanatgaes of using the bwa aligner
 - Create an `sbatch` script to align reads

-## Understanding Alignment
+## The importance of alignment for variant calling

-Sequence Read Alignment may appear to be a simple task at first glance.
-A FASTQ file contains a set of reads where each read represents a small section of the genome.
-In theory, it sounds like a simple case of string matching to identify where in the genome each read originated from.
+Read alignment is an essential first step in the characterization of DNA sequence variation.
+The accuracy of variant-calling results can be highly impacted by a low quality of read alignment.
+In theory, aligning reads sounds like a simple case of string matching to identify where in the genome each read originated from.
 However, this task is complicated by a multitude of factors including:

 - Errors in the sequencing reads
 - Errors in the reference genome